ymarqu/library/README.md

 * You can change book status after addition
 * You can delete a particular book
 * You can delete all books at once
+* Tracking of books and pages read so far.
 * There is a modal to confirm or cancel complete books removal